flare-foundation/STP/STPs/STP_0.md

 ### Post flare launch
 Post the launch of Flare the procedure will be identical from the vantage point of Songbird but step 1 above will be precipitated by the Flare Improvement Proposal process.

-#### Free float definition
+### Free float definition

 All of the SGB that is not held by the Flare Foundation.

-## STP Strucuture
+## Proposal Strucuture

-Structure of a Songbird Improvement Proposal
+A valid Proposal, both for STP and SIP will be structured as follows:

-A valid Songbird Improvement Proposal will be structured as follows:
+a) A table detailing: #, title, status, type, author, date

-a) Brief description.
+c) Brief description.

-b) Technical description.
+c) Technical description.

-c) Link to code repository.
+d) Link to code repository.

-d) Link to audit report if applicable.
+e) Link to audit report if applicable.

-e) Bug bounty information.
+f) Bug bounty information.

-f) Proposed implementation date range.
+g) Proposed implementation date range.

-g) Voting contract details.
+h) Voting contract details.

-h) Deadline for voting.
+i) Deadline for voting.

 ### Songbird Testing Proposal Cycles